troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 Erase schedules from DB and force a complete download of data.
 * --use-category-for-keyword
 Instead of outputting keyword tags, output category tags instead.
 Useful for programs that cannot parse keywords.
+* --update-description-with-credits
+Add credits (actors) to description.
+* --update-description-with-year
+Add year to description, for example year movie was made.
+* --update-description-with-season-episode
+Add season/episode information to description.
 * --update-description-with-icons
 Add icons to the description to indicate category.